betheden/hebrew-grammar/content/participle_passive.rst

 Summary
 -------

+A participle is a
+:ref:`verb-non-finite`
-In Biblical Hebrew, a participle is a non-finite verbal form that can function as a verb (or verbal complement), an adjective, or a noun.
+verbal form that can function as a
+:ref:`verb`
+(or verbal complement), an
+:ref:`adjective`,
+or a
+:ref:`noun`.
 The passive participle most often functions as an attributive adjective or predicate adjective.

 Article